koalalorenzo/blog/content/posts/202404-shortcuts-spoons-reminder/index.md

   - ipados
   - automation
 ---
-I have always been a person that organizes his day and tasks, and I have grown over the years, a little bit too much obsessed about scheduling and prioritizing things to do.
-Recently I have diagnosed as neurodivergent and I have been introduced to the Spoon Theory, to manage energy level.
+I have always been a person that organizes his day and tasks, and I have grown, over the years, a little bit too much obsessed about scheduling and prioritizing things to do.
+Recently I have diagnosed as neurodivergent, and I have been introduced to the Spoon Theory, to manage energy level.

-I have made an Apple Shortcut that uses Reminders app to get stuff done based on how much enenergy (spoons :spoon: ) I feel like I have on the moment and I am sharing it with you! :smile:
+I have made an Apple Shortcut that uses the Reminders app to get stuff done based on how much energy (spoons :spoon: ) I feel like I have at the moment, and I am sharing it with you! :smile:

 <!--more-->
 TL;DR: You can [download the shortcut from here](https://www.icloud.com/shortcuts/dca360da797e4c28b1221c5b97c83b6a).

 ## A little about Spoon Theory
-If you have never heard about [The Spoon Theory](https://en.wikipedia.org/wiki/Spoon_theory), it is a methaphore created by Christine Miserandino in 2003, to describe the amount of physical or mental energy available during a day to perform tasks.
+If you have never heard about [The Spoon Theory](https://en.wikipedia.org/wiki/Spoon_theory), it is a metaphor created by Christine Miserandino in 2003, to describe the amount of physical or mental energy available during a day to perform tasks.

-What I have learned is that you might wake up one day and have a lot of energy, or another day when you are deplated entirely.
-As everybody we have things to do and those take energy.
+What I have learned is that you might wake up one day and have a lot of energy, or another day when you are depleted entirely.
+Like everybody, we have things to do and those take energy.
 From cleaning my flat, to sending an email or doing something at work. :spoon: All of that takes energy, or spoons.

-I have recently started taking medications, and I have found myself in a pit of despare, laying in bed and not feeling motivated to do anything.
+I have recently started taking medications, and I have found myself in a pit of despair, laying in bed and not feeling motivated to do anything.
 I started my day with one or negative amount of spoons.
-This might have been caused by the medication but a big chunk was due to the fact that I never knew how to manage my daily amount of spoons.
+This might have been caused by the medication, but a big chunk was due to the fact that I never knew how to manage my daily amount of spoons.

-Most of my spoons where taken away by social media, pressure from other people or just having a never ending list of things to do. :frowning: This made me feel drained even more.
+Most of my spoons were taken away by social media, pressure from other people or just having a never ending list of things to do. :frowning: This made me feel drained even more.
 I reached a point where just thinking about doing something was extremely demotivating.

 I took a break from taking the pills and things did not change much.
-Things got better when I started scheduling my tasks on Reminders and using the spoon theory with an handy Apple Shortcuts that would tell me what I can do on a specific moment.
+Things got better when I started scheduling my tasks on Reminders and using the spoon theory with any handy Apple Shortcuts that would tell me what I can do on a specific moment.
 The medication started helping too, but managing the energy levels helped the most. :tada:

 ## Apple Shortcuts to the rescue
 [Apple shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) is an